tomjn/WordPress-The-Right-Way/en/multisite/README.md

 ## Listing Blogs in a Network

-Doable but doesn't scale for big networks and is expensive
+Doable but doesn't scale for big networks and is expensive.

+But is it possible since version 3.7 of WordPress with `wp_get_sites( $args )`.
+The function accept a list of arguments to the parameter `$args`.
+See the [codex to this function](http://codex.wordpress.org/Function_Reference/wp_get_sites) of WordPress for details.
+The function have check for large networks and get no result, a empty array, if the network is large.
+By default the check  `wp_is_large_network()` returns `TRUE` if there are 10,000 or more sites in your network.
+This can be filtered using the `wp_is_large_network` filter.

 ## Domain Mapping